Get

 Diabetes in dogs can be a tricky disease to manage!
 Whether your dog is having their blood sugar (glucose) levels checked at the vet or you are monitoring them at home, it can be worrying and frustrating when the glucose levels aren’t responding as they should.

-If your dog’s blood glucose levels are still high after their injection, you’re probably wondering: Why is my dog not responding to insulin?
-More importantly, you want to know what exactly you should do about it.
+If your dog’s blood sugar is still high after their insulin injection, you’re probably wondering: Why is my dog not responding to insulin?
+More importantly, you want to know what to do if your dog’s glucose levels are still too high.

 Below, we’ll talk about some basic principles of blood glucose levels and insulin response, which will help you understand how they change over the course of a day.